-- As of June 1, anyone experiencing symptoms consistent with a possible coronavirus infection, including loss of smell and taste, will be able to call the national hotline and schedule an appointment to be tested by the municipal health service (GGD).
-Please call 0800-1202 and keep your Burger Service Number (BSN) ready.
+- Anyone experiencing symptoms consistent with a possible coronavirus infection, including loss of smell or taste, may call the national hotline and schedule an appointment to be tested by the GGD.
+Please call 0800-1202 to schedule an appointment.
 Please note that this test is only to establish whether you currently have the corona virus, not whether you may have had it previously.
-For more information please see: https://www.rijksoverheid.nl/onderwerpen/coronavirus-covid-19/testen/afspraak-maken
+For more information please see: https://www.rivm.nl/en/novel-coronavirus-covid-19/testing-for-covid-19

 - The Dutch government implemented measures to combat COVID-19:

-- Effective May 11, contact professions (i.e. barbers, hairdressers, nail salons, opticians, etc.) will be permitted to re-open.
-Services will be by appointment only and customers will be required to demonstrate they do not have COVID-19 symptoms.
-Libraries will re-open and non-contact sports such as golf and tennis may also resume, but competitions will not be allowed.
+- Contact professions (i.e. barbers, hairdressers, nail salons, opticians, etc.) have resumed providing services.
+Services are by appointment only and customers are required to demonstrate they do not have COVID-19 symptoms.
+Libraries have re-opened and non-contact sports such as golf and tennis have resume, but competitions are not allowed.

 - The Dutch government encourages everyone to continue to maintain 1.5 meters distance, wash hands often, avoid crowds, work from home as much as possible, and stay home if experiencing fever or other symptoms.

-- Commercial flights from Amsterdam Schiphol Airport to the U.S. are still available but have been significantly reduced.
+- Commercial flights from Amsterdam Schiphol Airport to the United States are available.
 Visit the Schiphol Airport Coronavirus webpage for updated travel information and check with your airline to ensure you will be permitted to travel to Schiphol for transit onwards to the U.S.

-- Face Coverings on Commercial Flights: Multiple airlines have implemented facial covering policies at airport and on their flights.
+- Face Coverings on Commercial Flights: Airlines have implemented facial covering policies at the airport and on their flights.
 Please check with your airline directly regarding the requirements prior to commencing travel.
-We are aware of the following facial covering policies:
+Face coverings are available for sale at various locations at Schiphol airport.

 Entry and Exit Requirements:

-- A fact sheet outlining the Netherlands’ enforcement of EU travel restrictions is available at: https://www.netherlandsandyou.nl/travel-and-residence/visas-for-the-netherlands/qas-travel-restrictions-for-the-netherlands
+- A fact sheet outlining the Netherlands’ enforcement of EU travel restrictions (including the current list of countries whose residents are allowed to enter the EU) is available at: https://www.netherlandsandyou.nl/travel-and-residence/visas-for-the-netherlands/qas-travel-restrictions-for-the-netherlands

-- U.S. citizens are being permitted to transit Schiphol airport, remain airside, and continue onward to the United States.
-However, passengers will not be permitted to exit the transit area, therefore, they should have a confirmed onward flight to the U.S. prior to commencing travel.
+- Travelers from areas outside of the EU are being permitted to transit Schiphol airport, remain airside, and continue onward to destinations outside the EU, including the U.S. However, passengers will not be permitted to exit the transit area, therefore, they should have a confirmed onward flight outside of the EU prior to commencing travel.
+Note that it will not be possible to leave the transit area to check your luggage onto a new flight.
 A list of overnight stay hotel and shower facilities accessible from the transit area is available at https://www.schiphol.nl/en/at-schiphol/services/sleep-after-passport-control.
 Please contact the facilities directly prior to departure to ensure they will be operating during your transit through Schiphol airport.